 - 8 flour or corn tortillas

 - 2 to 3 radishes, thinly sliced

 - 2 ounces Ranchero Queso Fresco or Pueblo Lindo Cotija, crumbled

 - 2 limes, quartered

-- To make the tomatillo guacamole: Preheat the broiler.
+- Preheat the broiler.
 To a quarter baking sheet or baking dish, add the white onion, jalapeño and tomatillos.
 Transfer it under the broiler for 10 to 12 minutes, turning everything at the 5 minute mark, until charred.
 Allow to cool for 5 minutes before handling.
 Core and chop up the tomatillos, jalapeño and onion.
 Transfer to a blender, along with 1/2 teaspoon of salt and pulse until smooth.

 - To a bowl, add the avocados and smash with a fork until nearly smooth.
 Add the tomatillo mixture and lime juice; mix until combined.
 Give it a taste and adjust salt according to taste.

-- To serve: Divide the chicken amongst the tortillas and top with a dollop of tomatillo guacamole, few slices of radishes and a small handful of queso fresco.
+- Divide the chicken amongst the tortillas and top with a dollop of tomatillo guacamole, few slices of radishes and a small handful of queso fresco.

 Did you make this recipe?
 Let me know on Instagram!

 Looking for more easy dinner recipes?
 Here are some of my favorites: